• Skip to primary navigation

 If you take a close look at celery, you'll notice that the stalks are not the only edible part - the leaves are also edible and offer a tasty, crunchy addition to salads and other dishes.

-While they have a slightly bitter taste, they also have a refreshing aroma that makes them a great addition to many different recipes.
+While they have a slightly bitter taste, they also have a refreshing aroma that makes them a good addition to many different recipes.

 In terms of texture, celery leaves are similar to kale or collard greens.